Spinal Stenosis Treatment & Management

 Approach Considerations

 Management of spinal stenosis is aimed toward symptomatic relief and prevention of neurologic sequelae.
-Conservative measures, such as pharmacologic therapy and physical therapy, provide temporary relief but remain an important adjunct in the overall treatment algorithm preceding surgical decompression.
-Nonsurgical measures are aimed at symptomatic relief; analgesics, anti-inflammatory agents (including judicious use of steroids), and antispasmodics can provide relief during acute exacerbations.[9]
-Conservative and surgical treatments have not been subjected to rigorous well-designed study.
+Conservative measures such as pharmacologic therapy and physical therapy provide temporary relief but remain an important adjunct in the overall treatment algorithm preceding surgical decompression.
+Nonsurgical measures are aimed at symptomatic relief; analgesics, anti-inflammatory agents (including judicious use of steroids), and antispasmodics can provide relief during acute exacerbations.
+[10] However, conservative and surgical treatments have not been subjected to rigorous, well-designed studies, and there is very little data comparing conservative and surgical treatment for lumbar spinal stenosis (LSS).
+[40]

 Surgery is indicated when the signs and symptoms correlate with the radiologic evidence of spinal stenosis.
 Generally, surgery is recommended when significant radiculopathy, myelopathy (cervicothoracic), neurogenic claudication (lumbar), or incapacitating pain is present.
 The choice of surgical procedure and the decision to fuse the spine should be individualized to optimize the outcome.